Tigeroncode/Tigeroncode/README.md

 ## Hi there 👋
+##I didn't read the textbook but I built the lab
 <!--
 **Tigeroncode/Tigeroncode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.